 Secondly, immersion is great but overrated for beginners.
 Also Olle Linge makes this point.
 Immersion works great if know a lot, but for beginners it’s only a little bit of help at best.
 There are foreigners who’ve lived in Shanghai for over 10 years and barely speak any Mandarin.

-Thirdly, there is plenty of ‘immersion’ you can build from home too.
+Thirdly, there is plenty of ‘immersion’ you can build while learning from home too.
 Chinese is spoken all around the world, and if not in your village, then in a big city nearby you will be able to find a Chinese community.
 You can find language exchanges online or offline, watch movies or listen to Chinese music, podcasts in Chinese, graded Chinese readers, etcetera.
 These tips are also mentioned on Quora.
+There are also apps like Maayot, Skritter and so many other Chinese learning apps.

 Obviously, it’ll be great if we can welcome you at our campus in the Shanghai French Concession, or in Yangpu.
 In Shanghai you’ll meet millions of people to speak Chinese with — but nowadays you can definitely learn Chinese from your bedroom.
 Plus, Chinese tourists and Chinese businessmen and businesswomen travel all over the world, so they’ll also bring potential conversations to you.